The Story Of The Urethane Skateboard Wheel

 Taking A Leap Of Faith

 Their response was that they couldn’t sell Frank the other customer’s wheels — he would have to design a wheel for himself.
-Frank had studied engineering and design in college, so he went about creating his own urethane wheel.
+Frank studied engineering and design in college, so he created his own urethane wheel.

 The first set of Cadillac wheels was sent out to Frank in 1972.